Salad Stuffed Shells

 - 1/2 pound sliced Genoa salami

-- I made the shells the day before.
-Bring a large pot of lightly salted water to a boil.
-Add about 1 tablespoon of olive oil to the water.
-Cook pasta shells according to package directions.
-Drain and rinse with cold water until chilled.
+- I made the shells the day before as directed on the package.
+Drain and rinse with cold water.
 Separate shells and refrigerate until ready to use.

-- Combine salami, romaine lettuce, roma tomatoes, and cucumber in a large bowl; pour vinaigrette dressing over salad and toss to coat.
+- Combine 1/2 pound sliced salami, 1 bag chopped romaine lettuce, 1 cup chopped roma tomatoes, and 3/4 cup chopped cucumber in a large bowl.
+Pour 1/3 cup Roasted Garlic Vinaigrette Dressing over salad and toss to coat.
 Stuff pasta shells with lettuce mixture and serve.
 You can also make these up and refrigerate up to 2 hours.
 I wouldn't refrigerate much longer than that as the lettuce will wilt.
-If you put on some gloves and use your hands to stuff these, it is much quicker and easier than trying to spoon the salad into the shell.
+If you put on some gloves and use your hands to stuff these, it is much easier and quicker than trying to spoon the salad into the shell.

 Recipe inspired by allrecipes.com Salad Stuffed Shells

 For another delicious salad try this Antipasti Chopped Salad by The Kitchen Chopper